sayan801/pulse-sms-tizen/README.md

 ## Build Setup

+Tizen JavaScript apps are basically just websites, packed directly onto the device.

-The app is just a web app, packaged for Tizen.
+So, this app is just a web app, packaged for Tizen.
 It has an adapted UI for the small screen.
 All of your normal web development practices will apply:

 ```
-cd web
+$ cd web

 # install the dependencies
 $ npm install